Syndicalism: Gender

 Syndicalist policies on gender issues were mixed.
 The CNT did not admit women as members until 1918.
 The CGT dismissed feminism as a bourgeois movement.
 Syndicalists were mostly indifferent to the question of women's suffrage.
-Elizabeth Gurley Flynn, an IWW organizer, insisted that women "find their power at the point of production where they work", rather than at the ballot box.
+Elizabeth Gurley Flynn, an IWW organizer, insisted that women "find their power at the point of production where they work" rather than at the ballot box.
 Of the 230 delegates present at the founding of Canada's One Big Union, a mere 3 were women.
 When a female radical criticized the masculinist atmosphere at the meeting, she was rebuffed by men who insisted that labor only concern itself with class rather than gender issues.
 The historian Todd McCallum concludes that syndicalists in the OBU advocated values of "radical manhood".

 Francis Shor argues that the "IWW promotion of sabotage represents a kind of masculine posturing which directly challenged the individualizing techniques of power mobilized by industrial capitalism".
-Thus, "the IWW's masculine identity incorporated features of working-class solidarity and protest [...] through 'virile' syndicalism."
-For example, while defending a black fellow worker against a racist insult, an IWW organizer in Louisiana insisted that "he is a man, a union man, an IWW—a MAN! ... and he has proven it by his action".
-During WWI, one of the IWW's anti-war slogans was "Don’t Be a Soldier!
+Thus, "the IWW's masculine identity incorporated features of working-class solidarity and protest ... through 'virile' syndicalism."
+For example, while defending a black fellow worker against a racist insult, an IWW organizer in Louisiana insisted that "he is a man, a union man, an IWW—a MAN! ... and he has proven it by his action."
+During World War I, one of the IWW's anti-war slogans was "Don't Be a Soldier!
 Be a Man!"
-In some case syndicalist attitudes towards women changed.
-In 1901, the CGT's agricultural union in southern France was hostile to women, but by 1909 this had changed.
-The CNT, initially hostile to independent women's organizations, worked closely with the libertarian feminist organization Mujeres Libres during the Civil War.
+In some cases, syndicalist attitudes towards women changed.
+In 1901, the CGT's agricultural union in southern France was hostile to women; by 1909, this had changed.
+The CNT, initially hostile to independent women's organizations, worked closely with the libertarian feminist organization Mujeres Libres during the Spanish Civil War.
 According to the historian Sharif Gemie, the male orientation of parts of the syndicalist labor movement reflected the ideas of the anarchist Pierre-Joseph Proudhon, who defended patriarchy because women, of their own accord, are "chained to nature".